gonuit/rps/README.md

 ## 🔗 References

-Sometimes you may want to create a command alias (e.g. a shorter version of it) or simply pass the execution of a hook to another command.
+Sometimes you may want to create a command alias (eg. a shorter version of it) or simply pass the execution of a hook to another command.
 This is where references come to the rescue! ⛑

-References are defined as a scripts that must begin with `$` sign.
+References are defined as a scripts that must begin with `rps` prefix.

 ```yaml
 scripts: